martinreynaert/HitPaRank/README.md

 **CollectedHits** : This collates the hit terms from the five lists.
 The 'empty-field' label '--' signifies there were no hits in a particular list.

-Example (same source as example for previous column): 'channeling[1] grammar[1] logical[1] logician[1] mathematician[1] scientific[1] truth[2] -- --'.
+Example: 'channeling[1] grammar[1] logical[1] logician[1] mathematician[1] scientific[1] truth[2] -- --'.
 The numbers between square brackets give the number of times the term was found in the paragraph: only the term 'truth' occurred twice in this paragraph.

-**#TokensInParagraph** : a simple count of the number of tokens within the paragraph.
+**TokensInParagraph** : a simple count of the number of tokens within the paragraph.

 **TotalUniquedScore** : Counting each retrieved term just once, given the example above for 'CollectedHits', we arrive at '7' for this score.

-**TotalUniquedScorePercentage** : this is the percentage of the number for TotalUniquedScore versus the number of #TokensInParagraph.
+**TotalUniquedScorePercentage** : this is the percentage of the number for TotalUniquedScore versus the number of TokensInParagraph.

 **TotalHitCount** : Summing the frequencies of occurrence for the retrieved terms, we arrive at '8' for this score, given the example above for 'CollectedHits'.